Tabcorp shareholders approve lottery demerger

 Tabcorp will now seek orders from the Supreme Court of New South Wales for approval of the demerger, with a hearing scheduled for 20 May.

-Should Tabcorp secure this approval, it has proposed lodging a copy of Court orders with the Australian Securities and Investments Commission on 23 May, with a view for the scheme to become effective from that date.
+Should Tabcorp secure this approval, it has proposed lodging a copy of court orders with the Australian Securities and Investments Commission on 23 May, with a view for the scheme to become effective from that date.

-Subject to approval of the scheme by the court, shares in demerged business, which would be named The Lottery Corporation, are expected to begin trading on the ASX on 24 May.
+Subject to approval of the scheme by the court, shares in the demerged business, which would be named The Lottery Corporation, are expected to begin trading on the ASX on 24 May.